Wung8/AIPlayground/README.md

 ### to run:

-backend: python backend/app.py
+backend:

-frontend: cd frontend && npm run dev
+from backend folder in the terminal:
+`python app.py`

+frontend:
+from frontend folder in the terminal:
+`npm run dev`